williamlmetcalf/FrontEndTests/README.md

 ## Vue Validation (with Vuelidate) Exercise

 ### Create a Payment Workflow
 In this exercise you will create a basic payment workflow using Vue.js.
-You will be using [Vuelidate](https://vuelidate.js.org/) to validate your form information, and [Vue Filters](https://vuejs.org/v2/guide/filters.html) Your application will contain three steps:
+You will be using [Vuelidate](https://vuelidate.js.org/) to validate your form information, and [Vue Filters](https://vuejs.org/v2/guide/filters.html) to format data.
+Your application will contain three steps:

 #### 1. Enter Payment Information
 In this workflow step you will accept the following information from the user: